laurilehmijoki/learn-reactive-programming-with-bacon.js/index.md

 You've just defined a stream of numbers 1, 2 and 3, which will appear with the interval of 500 milliseconds.
 Contrary to many promise implementations, Bacon.js is lazy.
-This means that the stream is not evaluated unless it has a side-effect.
+This means that the stream is not evaluated unless it has a side effect.
 Our stream does not yet have one.
 Let's define it:

     numberStream.onValue(number => {
       console.log(number)